Berkeley Macintosh Users Group: Technical

+The BMUG T-shirt, created by Woodcock, became a staple of Berkeley Macintosh Users Group booth sales through the 1980s.

 One of BMUG's principal operations was collaborative Macintosh repair and maintenance.
 A benefit of BMUG membership was hardware repair (and often recovery of lost documents from floppy and hard disks).
 The technical operations were managed by Steve Costa.
 Electrical engineer Chuck Meyer conducted many of the trickier repairs.
 Herb Dang was a fixture in BMUG's technical services, and his son Frank continued that tradition into a second generation.